RJohnPaul/adobe_hackathon/README.md

 ##  Attention

-- Since me and my teammates were thinking there were diffrent rounds for 1A and 1B hence only the solution provided is 1A
+- Since me and my teammates were thinking there were different rounds for 1A and 1B hence only the solution provided is 1A